 This is best used only if you are in the process of weaning, though it may also be used in extreme cases of oversupply when the usual measures are not effective.
 Be careful with this if you are not in the weaning process!
 Don’t overdo it once you’re seeing some results.

-To use sage tea for decreasing milk supply, infuse 1 tablespoon of dried sage in 1 cup of boiling water (or 20g dried sage in 50 ml boiling water).
+To use sage tea for decreasing milk supply, infuse 1 tablespoon of dried sage in 1 cup of boiling water.
 Steep for 5-15 minutes.
 Drink 1 cup, 2 – 6 times per day.